 Examining children requires a different approach, which will vary according to their age.
 Building confidence, along with an understanding of procedures helps and every facility available for adults should be available for children.

 They will be seen by an experienced consultant dermatologist, whose knowledge is the key.
 The latest techology brings additional benefits, saving time, avoiding surgical biopsies and improving treatment planning.

 Our London clinics offer reflectance confocal microscopy, optical coherence tomography and digital dermoscopy, advanced techniques for looking beneath the skin.
-They can also play a part in ongoing monitoring, as can total body photography.
+They can also play a part in ongoing monitoring, as can digital mole mapping.

 Having these facilities in house is important, as is building a good relationship between patients, families and consultants.
 To ensure good information flow and to appreciate how a child feels about their condition.

 Diagnosis naturally includes a physical examination, along with analysis of individual and family medical history.
 Working with a young person to ensure they see a positive outcome is just as important, where treatment is required.